KeyboardKit/KeyboardKit/README.md

 The system button area height is then added to the total height.
 By default, it's as tall as the keyboard item size.

-#### Need more features?

-So far, I only use `GridKeyboardViewController` in my own apps, which means that it has a lot of functionality that the others lack.
-If you use `KeyboardKit` and need other features or types of keyboards, please let me know.

-### Action Handling

-Each keyboard view controller has a `keyboardActionHandler`, that can handle actions that are triggered by the user.
-By default, `StandardKeyboardActionHandler` is used, but you can replace it with any `KeyboardActionHandler` implementation.

 ### Settings